emberjs/website/docs/megadocs.md

-Ember also supplies built-in support for state management, so you'll have a way to describe how your application moves through various nested states (like logged out, logged in, viewing post, viewing comment) out of the box.
+Ember also supplies built-in support for state management, so you'll have a way to describe how your application moves through various nested states (like signed-out, signed-in, viewing-post, and viewing-comment) out of the box.

 <we will eventually want a paragraph about data here>